outsidedav/swift/app_launch/mobile_applaunch.md

 	a. **Select Engagement type** as **Feature Control**.
 	b.
 To do a controlled experiment with multiple variants of the feature, select **A/B testing** on the **Select Experimentation Type**.
 Click **Next**.

-3. Select the Feature that you have created.
+3. Select the Feature that you created.
 You can also choose to add and define the variants that you might want to experiment with.
 Click **Next**.

 4. Select an audience.
 Click **Next**.